So – what exactly is ‘Peculiar Productions’?

 Topics to avoid: politics

-Lizzie Mulhall – Productions Officer
+Lizzie Mulhall – Fundraising Officer

 Born in Hertfordshire many moons ago, Lizzie has been captivated by the magic of live performance from a very early age.
 Starting off her early career producing mini productions with her siblings and cousins, she went on to join a local drama group and help out with school plays; this helped confirm her love of theatre.